HalosGhost/shaman/README.rst

 Status
 ------
-``shaman`` now correctly grabs and parses current conditions, temperature, humidity, dew point, visibility and pressure.
+``shaman`` now correctly grabs and parses current conditions, temperature, humidity, dew point, visibility, wind information and pressure.
 It is also capable of displaying its information with metric units.

 To-Do
 -----
 #.
-Add wind-speed, type and direction to extended info
-#.
 Allow specifying a location by "City, ST" and not just through a zipcode
-#.
-Do more intelligent rounding for metric unit printing *or* print as a ``float``, not an ``int``
 #.
 Add 7-day forecasts

 Possible Additions